ShitalTJadhav/CalculatorApp/README.md

 Swift 4.1, Xcode 10.1

 #### Overview :
-In this project I have create simple calculator functions using MVVM architecture.
+In this project I have create simple calculator functions using modern approch of MVC architecture.
 Write Unit test cases and UI testing.

 #### Classes uses: